-- 1.51.
+- 1.49.
 Interested parties can make representations about licence applications, or apply for a review of an existing licence.
-For the purposes of the Gambling Act 2005, interested parties will include persons who: - Live sufficiently close to premises to be likely to be affected by the authorised activities; - Have business interests that might be affected by the authorised activities; or - Represent persons in either of the above two groups.
+The Gambling Act 2005 defines interested parties as persons who: - Live sufficiently close to premises to be likely to be affected by the authorised activities; - Have business interests that might be affected by the authorised activities; or - Represent persons in either of the above two groups.